Tolly-Zhang/hand-bridge/README.md

-# HandBridge
+## HandBridge

-Real-time hand (and simple gesture) tracking to control your computer and attached hardware (ESP32) with gestures.
-HandBridge uses **MediaPipe Hands** + **OpenCV** to extract 21 landmarks per detected hand, converts them to a canonical per‑frame payload, then routes that payload to one or more active interfaces (cursor, LEDs, motor throttle, etc.) via a lightweight manager.
+Real-time hand and gesture tracking for desktop control with optional ESP32 hardware integrations.
+HandBridge uses **MediaPipe Hands** plus **OpenCV** to extract per-frame landmarks, builds a canonical payload, and forwards it to whichever interfaces are active (mouse, LEDs, motor).

-The current implementation has evolved beyond the original MVP architecture in `docs/system-architecture.md`.
-Where the doc specifies a *single* active demo with async MediaPipe calls, the code presently:

-* Uses a synchronous `process_sync` call (not `detect_async`).
-* Allows **multiple interfaces enabled concurrently** (cursor, LED, motor) — though the manager logic can be refined (see Roadmap).
-* Adds early hardware integrations (ESP32 LED & Motor) plus a calibration utility for pinch distance.

-This README reflects the **actual code** as of the latest revision and highlights divergences from the original architecture spec.
+The codebase has drifted from the early MVP documented in `docs/system-architecture.md`.
+This README reflects the current implementation, while calling out any notable differences from that architecture document.

 ---